cybertheory/converse/README.md

 There are 7 main areas that LangBrain is designed to help with.
 These are in increasing order of complexity:

-**💡 Autonomous Web:**

-An Autonomous Web involves having knowledge of the system and its own existence and abilities.
-By turning LangBrain on itself, we achieve a sense of meta-cognition and can run a Langbrain pipeline in full control of the framework, creating its own connections on demand, and making decisions to solve problems.

 **🤖 Autonomous Agents:**

 Autonomous Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
-LangChain provides a standard interface for agents.

-**💡 Agents:**

-LangBrain provides an ecosystem of pre-made Agents that are excellent at select tasks.
-Agents are one way (natural language to action).
-LangBrain makes this distinction evident and easily allows the switching between both designs.

-**🗞️ Multi-Modality:**

-By natively providing multi-modal embeddings, LangBrain enables the processing and comparison of data across modalities (e.g. visual and textual).
-This aids in the creation of agents and autonomous systems that can comprehend the world across modalities.

-**🔗 Connections:**

-LangBrain aims to create a more nuanced ecosystem of connections to various community-added software packages based on Use-Case.
+LangBrain provides different types of AI Agents that can be used out of the box.

 **🏠 Hosting:**